Lyme Disease Treatment - A Primer on Monitoring Recovery

 There are many ways to test for these things, but not all tests have adequate research to back them up.
 This is why Envita uses a special device familiar in integrative medicine called "Electroacupuncture According to Voll" or EAV.
 Our center does not use the EAV for diagnosis, but rather as galvanic screen testing (involving electric currents produced by physiological action via acupuncture points).It helps to correlate each person's physiological response to emotional stress, immunity and homeopathic dilutions of nosodes related to patient overall health.
 Nosodes represent homeopathic dilutions made from various infectious substances.
 We find these homeopathic tools helpful in giving snapshots of patient's overall health.

 It helps to correlate each person's physiological response to emotional stress, immunity and homeopathic dilutions of nosodes related to patient overall health.
 Nosodes represent homeopathic dilutions made from various infectious substances.
 We find these homeopathic tools helpful in giving snapshots of patient's overall health.

 Understanding the Full Symptom Picture

 It is not at all easy to monitor improvement with a patient simply using testing.
-But, according to the CDC and doctors alike, the symptom improvement over time is the best proof of recovery.
-Once all these concepts are reviewed by doctors experienced with Lyme disease, it is believed it is possible to monitor improvement in the quality of life and help each patient reach optimal health.
-Resolving clinical symptoms is the most important factor in a patient reaching health with Lyme disease and its various coinfections, known as chronic Lyme disease complex.
+According to the CDC and doctors alike, symptom improvement over time is the best proof of recovery.
+Once all these concepts are reviewed by doctors experienced with Lyme disease, it is believed to be possible to monitor improvement in the quality of life and help each patient reach optimal health.
+Resolving clinical symptoms is the most important factor in a patient reaching health with Lyme disease and its various co-infections, known as chronic Lyme disease complex.

-As the windows of improvement increase and the frequency of symptoms decrease over time, this becomes the greatest marker of improvement for the patient in the long run.
-To learn more about treatment, monitoring and progress please feel free to contact us with any question you may have.
+To learn more about treatment, monitoring and progress please feel free to contact us with any questions you may have.